strapi/documentation/docs/user-docs/latest/media-library/managing-assets.md

 <!-- TODO: improve/replace screenshot -->
 ![Annotated asset details window screenshot](../assets/media-library/media-library_asset-details.png)

-- On the left, above the preview of the asset, control buttons (1) allow to perform various actions:
+- On the left, above the preview of the asset, control buttons (1) allow performing various actions:
   - click on the delete button ![Delete icon](../assets/icons/delete.svg) to delete the asset,
   - click on the download button ![Download icon](../assets/icons/download.svg) to download the asset,
   - click on the copy link button ![Copy link icon](../assets/icons/link.svg) to copy the asset's link to the clipboard,